 Target Zero was the largest and most comprehensive study undertaken to date to assess and compare the sustainability performance of new non-domestic buildings in the UK.
 All building and alternative structural options, energy efficiency measures and renewable energy technologies analysed were independently costed.

-Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).
+Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group (now part of Currie & Brown) with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).

 Full results and guidance from the programme are freely available.
 This article provides a summary of the methodology, results and the key findings from the study.